 That could have been enough — Cassie, the feminist hero, metaphorically linking arms with all the other women in the world, exacting revenge on the villainous men, right?
 Cue Taylor Swift’s “Bad Blood” — but Promising Young Woman doesn’t approach anything idly.

 As extreme as Cassie’s methods of revenge become throughout the film, there is something so gratifying about seeing the world in her black and white, good versus bad way.
-There’s nothing like watching men confront their own hypocrisy, realising that instead of the rom-com hero, they are actually the villain.
+There’s nothing like watching men confront their own hypocrisy, realizing that instead of the rom-com hero, they are actually the villain.
 But Promising Young Woman doesn’t let us off so easily; this isn’t a preachy “men are bad” story.
 In one of the most stirring scenes of the film, we are forced to come face-to-face with the ugly reality that women can be participants in their own oppression.

 Under the guise of a casual catch-up, Cassie meets with her former college friend Madison, played by Alison Brie, to get day-drunk.
 Madison drones on and on about how well her life has turned out since medical school while Cassie feigns interest and orders a gigantic bottle of wine for the table, while only pretending to sip hers.
 The mood shifts considerably, however, when Cassie brings up the fact that back when they were at school, their friend Nina came to Madison saying she’d been sexually assaulted.
 Madison didn’t take Nina seriously, dismissing her serious claims as “drama.”
 Feeling cornered by Cassie, Madison immediately gets defensive.
 “I don’t know why you’re getting mad at me,” she says.
 “If you have a reputation for sleeping around, then maybe people aren’t going to believe you when you say something’s happened.
 Crying wolf.”